Instant Pot Oatmeal (With Rolled or Steel-Cut Oats)

 - In a 6 quart pot, you can double or halve the recipe without any change to the time.

 - In an 8 quart pot, you can double the recipe using the same time.
-Do NOT halve the recipe in an 8 quart pot.
+Do NOT halve it.

-- Note that if you double the recipe, it will take longer for the instant pot to come to pressure.
+- A doubled recipe will take longer to come to pressure.

 - Make ahead